-- 7.21 Late enrolment will not result in an automatic Assessment Extensions for students. - 7.22 Curtin College may contact health professionals to confirm the accuracy of documentation and will consider the submission of fraudulent documentation as a violation of the Student Code of Conduct. - 7.23 A student will not submit multiple applications for Assessment Extensions within a unit; if more than one application is submitted, the Unit coordinator will decide whether more than one Assessment Extension will be granted.
+- 7.16 Late enrolment will not result in an automatic Assessment Extensions for students. - 7.17 A student will not submit multiple applications for Assessment Extensions within a unit; if more than one application is submitted, the Unit coordinator will decide whether more than one Assessment Extension will be granted.